The American Girl store at Mall of America here in Minnesota draws doll-loving girls locally and from out of town.

 History.
 Each of the named American Girl dolls comes from a specific era, ranging from historic to modern day, and has her own books filled with stories of her life and an entire wardrobe which may include themed, casual and dressy outfits from their time period.
 Some of the girls’ lives are intertwined with the other dolls.

 Shoppers aren’t limited to the era-inspired girls.
 If fact, the Mall of America store has two display cases filled with various unnamed girls with a wide selection of hair and eye color combinations so girls can choose a doll that resembles their own coloring if they wish.

 Be forewarned, American Girl dolls are expensive.
-Every doll starts at $100 and that’s before purchasing books and accessories.
+Every doll starts and that’s before purchasing books and accessories.

 The American Girl store at Mall of America is two-levels and rather impressive.
 I’d like to point out some of the highlights: